Catastrophes and Memory (500-1500 CE): 4th Annual Edinburgh International Graduate Byzantine Conference

 Antoine Borrut is Associate Professor and Director of Undergraduate Studies in the Department of History at the University of Maryland.
 He specializes in early Islamic history and historiography and is currently working on two projects: the first focuses on the much-neglected genre of astrological histories and on the role of court astrologers in historical writing in early Islam, the second concentrates on the construction of early Islamic sites of memory and its impact on the making of an agreed upon version of the early Islamic past.

-You can find an initial programme at the link below.
+You can find the programme at the link below.

 A registration fee of £5 will be collected in order to support the continuation of this conference in future years, especially the ability to support the participation of international scholars.
 This payment will also give you access to discounts at University of Edinburgh Press.
 Register at the Eventbrite link.